russss/covidtracker/unlocking_projections/2021-07-07/README.md

 [Source](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1001174/S1304_LSHTM_Updated_roadmap_assessment_prior_to_delayed_step_4.2__7_July_2021__1_.pdf)

-Figure 7, no waning, red ("central") line.
+Figure 7, red ("central") line.
 (I think the same line is duplicated on other plots but Fig 7 was clearest.)

+Files are provided for "waning" and "no waning" scenarios.

 ## SPI-M-O